 - The underlying reason behind Tai Lung's fury in the original Kung Fu Panda.
 However, after he is told that he had no reason to feel this way, it doesn't matter to him and the years of feeling slighted by Shifu have turned him completely cold.

 - By contrast in Kung Fu Panda 2, Lord Shen's feeling of being rejected by his parents in his youth is completely blown out of proportion in his mind considering they did that only after being horrified at him committing genocide against the Giant Pandas.

 - According to Word of God, his albino coloring caused his parents to neglect him as child and others to treat him as a bad omen.
 It can be argued that Shen never would have turned cold enough to commit genocide if he had been more loved.

-Played Straight in ParaNorman, where the "witch" Agatha Prenderghast who cursed the town turned out to be a eleven year old girl who was unjustly prosecuted (and sentenced to death)because of her being able to speak to the dead.
+- Played Straight in ParaNorman, where the "witch" Agatha Prenderghast who cursed the town turned out to be an eleven year old girl who was unjustly prosecuted (and sentenced to death) simply because of her being able to speak to the dead.

 Film - Live Action

 - In the Godzilla movie Ghidorah The Three Headed Monster, Godzilla explains (translated by 2 fairies called the Shobijin) why he hates humanity is because they attacked him unprovoked.
 Rodan, the monster he's fighting with, agrees with him as well.

 - In Days of Being Wild, a film by Wong Kar Wai: The main character Yuddy/York (played by Leslie Cheung) is a self-centered playboy who mistreats/manipulates women by making them fall for him and breaking their hearts.
 It is strongly hinted in the film that this is because his biological mother deserted him when he was younger and having a troubled emotionally distant relationship with his foster mother.